alekseybeletskii/ADCViewerPython/Readme.md

 github: https://github.com/alekseybeletskii

-The ADCDataViewer software serves for visualization and simple processing of any data recorded with Analog Digital Converters in binary or text form.
+The ADCViewerPython software serves for visualization and simple processing of any data recorded with Analog Digital Converters in binary or text form.

 Commercial support is available.
 To find out more contact the author directly.